I've been running self-hosted services for a while now. What started as "can I host my own stuff?" turned into a setup that works for my needs.

 Hardware Upgrades:

-- Add SSD to the Raspberry Pi - The MicroSD card is the bottleneck now, and I want to see how much more I can squeeze out of this little computer
+• Add SSD to the Raspberry Pi - The MicroSD card is the bottleneck now

-- More ARM devices - Maybe another Pi or some other SBC to justify running a proper k3s cluster
+• More ARM devices - Maybe another Pi or SBC to run a k3s cluster

-- Dedicated storage solution - Thinking about a small NAS setup, maybe with RAID for the media server
+• Dedicated storage - A small NAS setup, maybe with RAID for the media server

-- UPS for power backup - Living in Indonesia means power outages happen, and I'm tired of everything going down randomly
+• UPS - Power outages in Indonesia are common, and I'm tired of everything going down randomly

 Software Experiments:

-- Kubernetes cluster (k3s) - I've run production Kubernetes clusters at work, but I'm curious about running it on a budget with ARM devices
+• Kubernetes cluster (k3s) - I've run production Kubernetes at work, but I'm curious about running it on a budget with ARM devices

-- Running my own LLM - If I get a device with a decent GPU, experimenting with local language models could be interesting
+• Local LLM - If I get a device with a decent GPU, running local language models could be interesting

 None of this needs to work perfectly.
 It's about figuring out how to make it work and learning from what doesn't.